mit-jp/cge-tools/crem_presentation/site/content/pages/05_three_scenarios.md

 Title: Policy scenarios
 SubTitleHead: China’s Climate Pledge
-SubTitle: [China’s climate pledge](http://www4.unfccc.int/submissions/INDC/Published%20Documents/China/1/China's%20INDC%20-%20on%2030%20June%202015.pdf) aims to halt the rise in the nation's CO₂ emissions trajectory at latest by 2030, and increase the share of non-fossil energy in the primary energy mix to 20% by the same year, targeting an overall reduction in CO₂ intensity of 60-65% in 2030, relative to the 2005 level.
-This reduction goal is equivalent to a roughly 4%/year decline in CO₂ intensity from 2015-2030.
+SubTitle: [China’s climate pledge](http://www4.unfccc.int/submissions/INDC/Published Documents/China/1/China's INDC - on 30 June 2015.pdf) aims to halt the rise in the nation's CO₂ emissions trajectory at latest by 2030, and increase the share of non-fossil energy in the primary energy mix to 20% by the same year, targeting an overall reduction in CO₂ intensity of 60–65% in 2030, relative to the 2005 level.
+This reduction goal is equivalent to a roughly 4%/year decline in CO₂ intensity from 2015–2030.
 Date: 2015-11-29

 <h4>Our Goal</h4>